-ECU's Health and Wellness Institute is a cross-disciplinary alliance of research centres and expertise with extensive national and international linkages.
+ECU's Exercise Medicine Research Institute is a cross-disciplinary alliance of research centres and expertise with extensive national and international linkages.

 It is the first institute of its kind at an Australian university to bring together an expert team of researchers committed to improving community health and wellbeing.